 They shall no longer be bound by sickness or disease.
 Our God is a healer.
 When you speak the Lord’s word into a situation, you are calling him to honour what he has already said he would honour.

 We want to condense everything that we have discussed and concluded in prayer.

 - We want to pray for our hearts to be filled with faith.

 - We want to speak healing over whoever we are praying for.

-Father we bless your name for the gift of faith.
-Lord help me with my unbelief.
-Wherever doubt rises, father I pray that you would nip it in the bud.
+Father, we bless your name for the gift of faith.
+Lord, help me with my unbelief.
+Wherever doubt arises, father, I pray you would nip it in the bud.
 In Jesus’ name.
 Amen

 I declare that my heart is filled with faith.
 Doubt is not my portion.
 I trust in the Lord.
 I trust in his word.
 I believe in his ability to do whatever he wants to.
 He is a loving God.
 My God is a healer!

 Father, I thank you for being a God who is faithful to deliver light where there is darkness.
 You deliver wholeness where it lacks.
 I pray for those who are unwell, oh Lord.
 Let your healing overcome them right now in Jesus’ name.
 Where doctors have written them off, rewrite it all, oh Lord.
 In Jesus’ name.
 Amen

 Healing prayers are a form of intercession that seek the help and intervention of a higher power to bring comfort, restoration, and healing to someone suffering.
 They are powerful tools that can bring hope and peace to those in need and help restore the mind, body, and spirit.

 In the Bible, we see numerous examples of healing prayers and how they can help others.
 For instance, in the book of James, it is written that “the prayer of a righteous person has great power as it is working” (James 5:16).
 This verse highlights the power of prayer and how it can bring about healing and restoration to those in need.